-Promotions to Senior or to Distinguished Artist- or Writer-in-Residence are granted by the Board of Trustees Trustees upon the recommendation of the Dean of the FacultyDean of the Faculty/Vice President for Academic Affairs after consultation with the department.
-Consideration for promotion may be initiated by the Department Chair in consultation with the Dean of the FacultyDean of the Faculty/Vice President for Academic Affairs, or the Dean of the FacultyDean of the Faculty/Vice President for Academic Affairs, or the Dean of the FacultyDean of the Faculty/Vice President for Academic Affairs in consultation with the Department Chair.
-The Department Chair shall indicate the consultation procedures employed within the department when recommending a promotion.
+Promotions to Senior or to Distinguished Artist- or Writer-in-Residence are granted by the Board of Trustees upon the recommendation of the Dean of the Faculty/Vice President for Academic Affairs after consultation with the department.
+Consideration for promotion may be initiated by the Department Chair in consultation with the Dean of the Faculty/Vice President for Academic Affairs, or the Dean of the Faculty/Vice President for Academic Affairs, or the Dean of the Faculty/Vice President for Academic Affairs in consultation with the Department Chair shall indicate the consultation procedures employed within the department when recommending a promotion.
 Promotion to Distinguished rank is based upon merit and not guaranteed by years of service.